nickoala/telepot/README.md

 *chat_type* can be: `private`, `group`, or `channel`.

 It is a good habit to always check the *content_type* before further processing.
-Do not assume every message is a `text` message.
+Do not assume every message is a `text`.

-*The old `glance()` function should not be used anymore.
-It relies on the `from` field, which becomes optional in the latest Bot API.
-The new `glance2()` will supercede it eventually.
-I keep it for now to maintain backward-compatibility.*

 A better skeleton would look like: